 Many national and local veteran service organizations provide ID cards such as the Veterans of Foreign Wars (VFW) and the American Legion.
 While this are not official government issued proof of id many businesses accept these cards as proof of military service.

 Additional Ways to Prove Military Service

-- DD12 Form 214 – These are veterans discharge papers and separation documents and many government agencies and businesses accept this paperwork accompanied with photo ID as valid proof of military service.
+- DD12 Form 214: DD Form 214 and the equivalent for Guard and Reserve members are basically discharge papers and separation documents.
+Many government agencies and businesses accept this paperwork accompanied with photo ID as valid proof of military service.

-- Photo in Uniform – Some businesses will accept of a photo of a veteran in uniform.
+- Photo in Uniform: Some businesses will accept a photo of veterans in uniform.